Catholic Church and Nazi Germany during World War II: Eastern Europe

 Angelo Roncalli (later Pope John XXIII) advised Pope Pius XII of the plight of Jews being kept in concentration camps in Romanian-occupied Transnistria.
-The Pope interceded with the Romanian government, and authorized for money to be sent to the camps.
-Andrea Cassulo, the papal nuncio to Bucharest has been honoured as Righteous among the Nations by Yad Vashem.
+The Pope interceded with the Romanian government and authorised for money to be sent to the camps.
+Andrea Cassulo, the papal nuncio to Bucharest, was honoured as Righteous among the Nations by Yad Vashem.
 In 1944, the Chief Rabbi of Bucharest praised the work of Cassulo on behalf of Romania's Jews: "the generous assistance of the Holy See ... was decisive and salutary.
 It is not easy for us to find the right words to express the warmth and consolation we experienced because of the concern of the supreme Pontiff, who offered a large sum to relieve the sufferings of deported Jews—sufferings which had been pointed out to him by you after your visit to Transnistria.
 The Jews of Romania will never forget these facts of historic importance."